ebu/pi-list/docs/ttml.md

 ## Acknowledgments

-This work has been done with close collaboration with the BBC.
+This work has been done in close collaboration with the BBC.